RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: Conclusion

-\section{CONCLUSION}
+\changedblock{We test our approach for object detection suitability using the RADIATE dataset~\cite{sheeny2021radiate}, containing LiDAR, radar data, and vehicle annotations as ground truth for object detection tasks.
+Using PIN SLAM~\cite{pan2024pin}, we generate meshes for three city sequences, spawn car meshes from dataset annotations, and simulate Cartesian radar images along PIN SLAM trajectories.
+Testing the R-CNN from the RADIATE SDK, trained only on real radar data, shows it fails to detect most cars in the simulated images.

+This failure may stem from two issues.
+First, the approximations introduced to gain speed widen the real-to-sim gap so that the trained R-CNN becomes unable to generalize to our data.
+Second, in this experiment we had to guess the reflection properties of the car's materials, as we could not extract them from the RADIATE dataset.
+Determining them by more sophisticated experiments could lead to more realistic results which might help with detecting cars using pre-trained object detectors.
+We are not aware of any other real-time simulator that is accurate enough so that object detectors trained on real data can transfer to simulated data.
+Thus, the presented experimental setup can guide future work to evaluate more high-fidelity simulators.}

+\section{Conclusion}

-Our study has demonstrated that RadaRays, with its consideration of material properties, noise, multipath reflections, and large beam widths, offers a notable advantage when compared to the ray-casting-based lidar-like simulations that are commonly used in simulators for autonomous driving such as CARLA.
-Furthermore, our analysis has revealed that the odometry estimated by CFEAR using simulated sensor data closely aligns with those estimated from real radar data, demonstrating the possibility of RadaRays in replacing rotating FMCW radar sensors in the development of software for mobile robotics.
-Not only does it allow anyone to develop software without having access to a real sensor, but it also allows researchers to virtually simulate different scenarios so that they can identify yet undetermined limitations of their software packages, helping to improve and refine them.
-Additionally, the consistent and substantial enhancements observed in image-based similarity measures (MIS and SSI) over the lidar-based baseline underscore the efficacy of RadaRays in radar simulation.
-As a result, the findings and novel data presented in this paper establish a valuable benchmark for future advancements in radar simulation technology, paving the way for more accurate and versatile simulations in the field of radar-based applications.
+We have demonstrated that RadaRays, with its inclusion of material properties, noise, multi-path reflections, and large beam widths, offers a notable advantage over ray-casting-based lidar-like simulations as commonly used in simulators for autonomous driving such as CARLA.
+Our analysis has revealed that the odometry estimated by YETI and CFEAR using simulated sensor data closely aligns with those estimated from real radar data, demonstrating the potential of RadaRays in replacing rotating FMCW radar sensors in the development of software for mobile robotics. \changedblock{The consistent and substantial enhancements observed in image-based similarity measures (MIS and SSI) over the lidar-based baseline underline the efficacy of RadaRays in radar simulation.
+While including a more sophisticated reflection model increases the simulation accuracy (MIS and SSI) it did not significantly increase the quality of odometry estimation over the default phenomenological model in our experiments.
+Therefore, we believe our default implementation achieves a good balance between accuracy and run time efficiency for mobile robotics simulation applications.
+The proposed evaluation strategy} together with RadaRays' unified interface to plug in user-defined BRDFs establishes a valuable framework for future advancements in radar simulation technology.
+After choosing a ray tracing-based approach for a balanced trade-off between performance and realism, future work may focus on enhancing realism by implementing a full path tracer and investigating physical effects such as saturations and the occasional appearance of concentric rings.